winston-yallow/godot-cutscenes/README.md

 # Godot Cutscenes
 A small but effective cutscene addon for the godot game engine

+## Concept
+The Cutscene is basically an autoload that is always available.
+When a cutscene is played the scene tree gets paused.
+The provided cutscene will be added as a child to the cutscene autoload.
+The cutscene autload itselt has it's `pause_mode` set to `Node.PAUSE_MODE_PROCESS`.
+This way the cutscene is playing while the main scene is paused.

 ## Setup
-Just copy the two file `Cutscene.tscn` and `Cutscene.gd` into your project.
+Just copy the two files `Cutscene.tscn` and `Cutscene.gd` into your project.
 Then add the scene file as an autoload in the project settings.
 That's all you need to do.

 ## Methods